excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

        ```

 #### Avoid unsigned data types
-In general, use int rather than unsigned types.
-The use of int is common throughout C&#35;, and it is easier to interact with other libraries when you use int.
+> Why?
+In general, use 'int' rather than unsigned types because in most cases unsigned numbers are not needed, it's not a common practice, and it is easier to interact with other libraries when you use int.

 ## Arrays
 #### Use the concise syntax when you initialize arrays on the declaration line
+> Why?
+TBD

        ```
        // Preferred syntax.
 Note that you cannot use var here instead of string[]. string[] vowels1 = { "a", "e", "i", "o", "u" };